steward-fu/nds/README.md

 &nbsp;

-**Q13: How to use the customized logo in DraStic menu ?**
+**Q9: How to use the customized logo in DraStic menu ?**
 ```
-Replace the images in "resources/logo" folder.
+Replace the images in "resources/logo" folder and change "CUST_LOGO=1" in launch.sh file.
-The resolution must be 400x150 pixels.
+The resolution of logo image must be at 400x150 pixels.
 ```

 &nbsp;

-**Q14: How to enable high resolution 3D mode ?**
+**Q10: How to enable high resolution 3D mode ?**
 ```
 Turn on "Hight-resolution 3D" settings in DraStic menu.
-The display resolution will be changed as 512x384 pixels.
+The display resolution will be changed from 256x192 to 512x384 pixels.
 ```

 &nbsp;

-**Q15: How to run the DraStic emulator on 752x560 resolution ?**
+**Q11: How to run the DraStic emulator on 752x560 resolution ?**
 ```
 Change "USE_752x560_RES=1" in launch.sh file.
 By default, it is set as 0 (640x480 resolution)
 ```
 &nbsp;

-**Q16: How to fix it when DraStic emulator shows white or black screen ?**
+**Q12: Workaorund (if DraStic emulator always shows white or black screen after started game)**
 ```
 Go to DraStic menu and then select "Restart Game"
 ```